Credit : a post on LinkedIn.

 If some answer is coming that, “You are this, you are this,” then know well that some centre is providing you with an answer.

 When all the six centres, six chakras, have been crossed and all their answers cancelled, you go on asking, “Who am I?” and no answer comes from anywhere, it is utter silence.

 Your question resounds in yourself: “Who am I?” and there is silence, no answer arises from anywhere, from any corner.
 You are absolutely present, absolutely silent, and there is not even a vibration.
 “Who am I?”, and only silence.
 Then a miracle happens: you cannot even formulate the question.
 Answers have become absurd; then finally the question also becomes absurd.
 First answers disappear, then the question also disappears — because they can live only together.
 They are like two sides of a coin — if one side has gone, the other cannot be retained.
 First answers disappear, then the question disappears.
 And with the disappearance of question and answer, you come to realize: that is transcendental.

 You know, yet you cannot say; you know, yet you cannot be articulate about it.
 You know from your very being who you are, but it cannot be verbalized.
 ‘It is life-knowledge’; it is not scriptural, it is not borrowed, it is not from others.

 ‘It has arisen in you’.
 And with this arising, you are a Buddha.
 And then you start laughing because you come to know that you have been a Buddha from the very beginning; you had just never looked so deep.
 You were running around and around outside your being, you had never come home.”

-Osho International Online (OIO) provides facility to learn these from your home, through Osho Meditation Day @€20.00 per person.
+Osho International Online (OIO) provides facility to learn these Osho discovered Dynamic Meditations for new generation from your home, through Osho Meditation Day @€20.00 per person.
+You can learn Dynamic meditations from disciples of Osho.
 OIO rotate times through three timezones NY,Berlin and Mumbai.
-You can prebook according to the convenient time for you.